 If you’ve fallen short of your goals in the past so what, don’t dwell on it.
 Using a workout checklist can double your chances for success.
 My fitness boot camp classes in long beach might offer you the perfect amount of structure in your journey to become more fit and healthy.
+An example of a workout checklist can help you organize the process.
 My boot camp and personal training clients have many different goals from weight loss to sculpting and toning or to become more flexible and balanced.
 Others just want to be more healthy and energized.
 They all individually benefit from a workout checklist to keep them on track.

 1. Fully Commit to Your Workout Program

 Always remember that today counts most.
 If you have regrets about a missed workout or a false start on a workout program drop that thought immediately and get excited about TODAY.
 If you’ve fallen short of your goals in the past, partly by not following a strict workout checklist that’s all over with now.